Forza Horizon 6 Optimization Guide: Best FPS Settings

 Keep Rewind on if you make frequent mistakes, use Braking Only for cleaner lines, and turn Traction Control on if powerful cars feel unstable.
 Smooth FPS helps your timing and corner exits.

-Reward systems like Super Wheelspins in Forza Horizon 6 can support progression, while extra Forza Horizon 6 Credits can fit a faster garage-building path.
+Reward systems like FH6 Super Wheelspins can support progression, while extra Forza Horizon 6 credits can help you build your garage faster.

 Final Thoughts

-For the safest setup, turn ray tracing off, disable motion blur, lower fog and shadows, and use DLSS, FSR, or XeSS in Quality or Balanced mode based on your resolution and FPS target.
+For the safest setup, turn ray tracing off, disable motion blur, lower fog and shadows, and use DLSS, FSR, or XeSS.

 FAQs